Skagen Jutland, Denmark Travel Guide

 Denmark generally has a casual dress code.
 Smart casual attire is appropriate for evenings.
 Respectful attire at religious sites.

 Generally permissible in public spaces.
 Always seek permission to photograph people, especially children.
-Observe signs in private venues.
+Observe signs in seclusion venues.

-No obligation to tip in Denmark, as service charges are included.
+No obligation to tip someone in Denmark, as charges for service are included.
 Danes value punctuality, so attempt to arrive on time for reservations.

 Be mindful of local customs and avoid sensitive subjects during conversations.